-Violinist, thereminist and vocalist Yayanos created The Parlour Trick music project in 2006 after being inspired by some of the creepier and more dysfunctional aspects of Victoriana.
-Her body of work as a session player and touring performer is informed by a lifelong study of classical, folk, and experimental music.
-Yayanos has played, toured, and recorded with : Faun Fables, The Dresden Dolls, The Vau de Vire Society, Angelo Moore, Beats Antique, Stolen Babies, HUMANWINE, Jill Tracy, Elegi, Sport Murphy, The Living Jarboe, Edison Woods, Raz Mesinai, Pinataland, David Garland, Thomas Truax, Butch Morris, Kim Boekbinder, The Vanity Set, Love Life, and the Walkmen.
-In recent years Yayanos has also done a fair amount of film-scoring, most notably for The Narrative of Victor Karloch, a Victorian ghost story puppet film funded by the Jim Henson Foundation, and for the award-winning, feature-length psychological thriller, Empty Rooms.
-In her compositions and arrangements for The Parlour Trick, Yayanos experiments with fusing modern classical, varied folk traditions, and aggro-ambient palettes.
-The loose narrative of The Parlour Trick’s first album A Blessed Unrest was inspired by Yayanos’ fascination with 19th century concepts of the afterlife, mourning rituals, and can be considered a kind of creative response to outmoded perceptions of female hysteria.
+Violinist, thereminist and vocalist Yayanos created The Parlour Trick music project in 2006 after being compelled to explore and unpack some of the creepier, more dysfunctional aspects of Victoriana.
+As both a session player and a touring performer, her body of work is informed by lifelong study of classical, folk, and experimental music.
+Yayanos has collaborated with a wide variety of acts including Faun Fables, The Dresden Dolls, Angelo Moore, Beats Antique, Halou, Stolen Babies, HUMANWINE, Jill Tracy, Elegi, Sport Murphy, The Living Jarboe, Edison Woods, Raz Mesinai, Pinataland, David Garland, Thomas Truax, Butch Morris, The Vau de Vire Society, Kim Boekbinder, The Vanity Set, Love Life, and the Walkmen.
+In recent years Yayanos has also done a fair amount of film-scoring, most notably for The Narrative of Victor Karloch and The Mill at Calder’s End, two Victorian ghost story puppet films partially funded by the Jim Henson Foundation, and for the award-winning, feature-length psychological thriller, Empty Rooms.
+Her compositions, arrangements, and collaborative experiments with Cantrell for The Parlour Trick revolve around fusing classical sounds with varied folk traditions and electronic palettes to create a unique “uneasy listening” experience.
+The loose narrative of The Parlour Trick’s first album A Blessed Unrest, inspired by Yayanos’ fascination with 19th century concepts of the afterlife and mourning rituals, can be considered a creative response to outmoded perceptions of female hysteria.
 Many of the pieces composed or co-composed by Yayanos are conscious riffs off (t)rappings of Spiritualism and lingering concepts of the “monstrous feminine”.
 Yayanos began collaborating on material with A Blessed Unrest duo partner Dan Cantrell in early 2009.

-An Emmy-award winning composer for film and television and accomplished multi-instrumentalist, Cantrell has written librettos for several theatre, dance, and opera performances, scored all three seasons of The Marvelous Misadventures of Flapjack original animated series, and memorably provided the live in-studio music for Mark Kistler’s Imagination Station program for PBS.
+An Emmy-award winning composer for film and television, and an accomplished multi-instrumentalist, Cantrell has written librettos for several theatre, dance, and opera performances, scored all three seasons of The Marvelous Misadventures of Flapjack original animated series, and memorably provided the live in-studio music for Mark Kistler’s Imagination Station program for PBS.
 He can be heard on the albums of Tom Waits, Joanna Newsom, Beats Antique, and the Toids, as well as in major motion pictures such as Paramount’s Mean Girls, and Roberto Benigni’s The Tiger and the Snow.
-Dan’s compositions and arrangements for A Blessed Unrest fuse modern experimental elements with conscious nods to the music of Erik Satie, Bela Bartok, and J.S.
+Cantrell’s compositions and arrangements for A Blessed Unrest fuse modern experimental elements with conscious nods to the music of Erik Satie, Bela Bartok, and J.S.
 Bach.
-Other recent works include the score for three seasons of the Annie Award nominated cartoon television series Marvelous Misadventures of Flapjack on the Cartoon Network, an Emmy Award winning scores for Home Front and Hope on the Streets (a PBS Documentary about gentrification in the San Francisco Bay Area), and the Gerbode Grant sponsored commission of the Rootabaga Opera (a Fire Arts infused multimedia shadow play and lyrical ballet based on the children’s stories of Carl Sandberg) presented at The Crucible’s 2009 Fire Arts Festival.
-Some of Dan’s other recent projects include the Golden Gate Award winning score for Divided Loyalties (a documentary about cultural identity on the divided island of Cyprus) and a commission from Kitka women’s vocal ensemble for the composition and direction of Musical Fortunes (A MAP sponsored collaboration featuring Kitka, Dan, Voice of Roma, and Brave Old World’s Michael Alpert) which was the opening and centerpiece of the 2007 Jewish Music Festival, and explores roots and ties between Rom and Klezmer music traditions in Eastern Europe.
+Other recent works include Emmy Award-winning scores for Home Front and Hope on the Streets (a PBS Documentary about gentrification in the San Francisco Bay Area), and the Gerbode Grant sponsored commission of the Rootabaga Opera (a Fire Arts infused multimedia shadow play and lyrical ballet based on the children’s stories of Carl Sandberg) presented at The Crucible’s 2009 Fire Arts Festival.
+Some of Cantrell’s other recent projects include the Golden Gate Award winning score for Divided Loyalties (a documentary about cultural identity on the divided island of Cyprus) and a commission from Kitka women’s vocal ensemble for the composition and direction of Musical Fortunes, which was the opening and centerpiece of the 2007 Jewish Music Festival, and explores roots and ties between Rom and Klezmer music traditions in Eastern Europe.

 A BLESSED UNREST

 In 2009, Yayanos and Cantrell began working slowly but steadily on Parlour Trick material as a collaborative duo.
-Whenever Yayanos (at the time residing in New Zealand) would travel back through California, she was invited to stay in the guest room at Dan’s stately old rental house in Oakland.
+Whenever Yayanos (at the time residing in New Zealand) would travel back through California, she was invited to stay in the guest room at Dan’s home, a stately old rented Craftsman in Oakland.
 Upon each trip, a new ghostly song or two was born.
 By mid 2012, a full album of material had been produced, engineered, and mastered.
 Yayanos launched an official Kickstarter for the album in November of that year.
 Thanks to the generous support of hundreds of backers, the album has now been produced in digital, CD and vinyl formats.
 One music video for Cantrell’s composition Half Sick of Shadows, starring dancer Rachel Brice, has been made.
-A second music video for Yayanos’ composition The Lady of the House of Love is currently in pre-production.
+A second music video for Yayanos’ composition, The Lady of the House of Love, is currently in pre-production.